2018ik/2018ik.github.io/_wiki/fellowship.markdown

 ### Example of Blood

 If the flow of blood stops, it clots.
 This can cause many issues (strokes, pulmonary embolism, etc.).
-We have to keep the blood flowing for our body to function properly.
+We have to keep the blood flowing for our Body to function properly.
 The lack of flow results in detachment, death and darkness.

 ### Example of Electricity